karkman/MMB-901_Metagenomics/Practicals/README.md

 When you have picked two, annotate them both with Bakta using the following command.
 Make sure the path to the genome is right (`GENOME_BIN`) and use the genus level annotation of the MAG as `GENOME_NAME`.

-And of course allocate some resources: 4 CPUs, 20Gb of memory and 1 hour.
+And of course allocate some resources: 4 CPUs, 20Gb of memory, 100(G) of temporary storage and 1 hour.
 It takes around 15-20 min per genome.

 ```bash
 sinteractive -A project_2016640 ...